Adroiti/docs-for-code-review-tools/RuboCop/Rails-NotNullColumn.md

-Pattern: Rails/NotNullColumn
+Pattern: `NOT NULL` column without default value

 Issue: -

 ## Description

-This cop checks for add_column call with NOT NULL constraint in migration file.
+This cop checks for `add_column` call with `NOT NULL` constraint in migration file.

 ### Example